boxpositron/with-context-mcp/README.md

 ### `teleport_notes` - Vault → Project

-Copies documentation files from your vault back to your local project.
+Copies documentation files from your vault back to your local project based on delegation config patterns.

 ```javascript
 // Preview what would be teleported (dry run)